 Another option is a partial PMI claim to pay off the late payments to the lender and then you agree to pay back the claim in installments at the back end.
 Better they pay a partial claim than a full one in foreclosure.

 If the value of your home is less than the loans owed (upside down or underwater), then a principal reduction may be an option.
-In this scenario, the service reduces the loan amount owed, reflecting the current market value of your home and their underwriting.
-This may be better for an underwater homeowner than one who finds the payments unaffordable.
+In this scenario, the lender reduces the loan amount owed, reflecting the current market value of your home and their underwriting.
+This may be a better option for an underwater homeowner as opposed to one who finds the payments unaffordable.
 Not all lenders will reduce the principal, and, in my experience, servicers are now usually offering trial modifications before reductions.

 Portland Housing Bureau / foreclosure prevention HERE

 HUD counselors, HOPE Hotline, military, mediation, legal aid, and more HERE